THE VOICES OF THE WELLS

 In contrast to my self-study online courses, which take the form of a monthly download of written materials and (sometimes) audio files, this new course will be more intensive and it will also be interactive.
-At the heart of it is a private, feature-rich online discussion and blogging forum (independently hosted, not tied to any existing social media platform) in which I’ll participate; there is also the chance for you to join me in webinars/teleseminars throughout the year.
-The structure of the course, then, will allow for a unique opportunity to work more directly with me as we pass through the year; there will be the chance to learn from invited guest contributors.
+At the heart of it is a private, feature-rich online discussion forum (independently hosted, not tied to any existing social media platform) in which I’ll participate; there is also the chance for you to join me in webinars/teleseminars throughout the year.
+The structure of the course, then, will allow for a unique opportunity to work more directly with me as we pass through the year; there will also be the chance to learn from invited guest contributors.

-If you are interested in participating in this course, please be prepared to participate along with others! – especially in the context of the ongoing online forum.
+If you are interested in participating in this course, please be prepared to participate along with others! – especially in the ongoing online forum.
 This is very much about sharing ideas and experiences.
 Above all, if you are interested in joining this year-long journey, please be prepared to commit yourself to it for its full course, and to work respectfully and caringly with your fellow pilgrims.

 ¹ Please note that, although the course will be structured around these seasonal dates, the material isn’t specifically seasonal in content.
 And so if you’re in the southern hemisphere rather than the northern, you won’t be at any disadvantage.